elastisys/compliantkubernetes/docs/index.md

 ![C4 Model, Level 1 Diagram](img/ck8s-c4model-level1.png)

 Compliance imposes restrictions on all levels of the teck stack.
 Your compliance focus should mostly lie on your application.
 Compliant Kubernetes ensures that the platform hosting your application is compliant.
-Finally, you need to the whole software stack on a hardware that is managed in a compliant way, either via an ISO 27001-certified cloud provider or using on-prem hardware.
+Finally, you need the whole software stack on a hardware that is managed in a compliant way, either via an ISO 27001-certified cloud provider or using on-prem hardware.

 ### Level 2: Clusters

 Most regulations require logging to a tamper-proof environment.
-This is usually interpreted as an attacker gaining access to your application should not be able to delete logs showing their attack and the harm cause by their attack.
+This is usually interpreted as an attacker gaining access to your application should not be able to delete logs showing their attack and the harm caused by their attack.

-To achieve this, Compliant Kubernetes is implemented as two Kubernetes cluster
+To achieve this, Compliant Kubernetes is implemented as two Kubernetes clusters

 * A **workload cluster**, which hosts your application, and
 * A **service cluster**, which hosts services for monitoring, logging and vulnerability management.